ArcadiaPower/egauge-rb/README.md

-# Egauge
+# Egauge-RB

-This is a ruby wrapper around the Egauge API.
+This is a Ruby wrapper around the Egauge API.
 It will execute requests from their API and parse the response.

 ## Installation